scottericpetersen/pro-audio-on-linux/README.md

 Fedora, Ubuntu, Arch, etc, are Linux distributions (slang -- distros).
 Distros provide init systems, kernels, window or display managers, and software packaged to work together in a secure and productive way.
 Your distro will provide updates to your software regularly through their software repositories.
 (Keeping your system up-to-date is a good idea.)
 Some distros are designed to be stable (ex.
 Debian), some to be cutting-edge (ex.
 Arch.)
 Your distro will provide a default look-and-feel, but this can be customized.

 Most of the time, when you want software, the best way to get it is to use your distro's package management system.
-Sometimes, however, that is not possible desired packages out of date or unavailable.
+Sometimes, however, that is not possible as desired packages might be out of date or unavailable.
 In these instances, it is possible to install software a number of different ways.
-Packages can be downloaded and installed from github, additional PPAs (personal package archives), or directly from a developer's website.
+Packages can be downloaded and installed from github, via additional PPAs (personal package archives), or directly from a developer's website.

 ## 1.b Audio-specific Distributions